-A total of six monitoring stations are strategically located within and surrounding the restoration project site for compliance purposes and to monitor potential air quality impacts resulting from the restoration project.
-The table below provides a summary of the monitoring stations and types of air pollutants being monitored.
-As noted in the table, there are two types of monitoring stations:
+A total of seven monitoring stations are strategically located within and surrounding the restoration project site for compliance purposes and to monitor potential air quality impacts resulting from the restoration project.
+There are two types of monitoring stations:

 NOTE: Air monitoring Stations #3 and #5 were relocated on April 8, 2021 at the updated project boundary for the 2021 hauling season.